bramscher/konmashi/tasks/prd-konmashi-mvp.md

 **Key Differentiators:**
 * **Kanban Boards:** Both the Ideabank Kanban and Content Lifecycle Kanban are central to the user experience, enabling users to visually manage ideas and content as they move through all stages of creation, refinement, and publishing.
 * **Subway Map Workflow Visualization:** The Subway Map provides a visual, step-by-step breakdown of complex content workflows (especially for video and multi-stage content), making the process transparent and user-friendly.
 Even in the MVP, a basic version of this visualization is included as a core workflow tool.
+* **Team-Based Data Isolation:** All content, brand identity, and admin access are strictly scoped to the Team (company/client).
+Users only see and manage data for the Team(s) they belong to.
+* **RBAC for Admin Access:** Only users with the `ADMIN` role in a Team can access that Team's admin section and manage its settings, prompts, and content.
+* **Multi-Team Membership:** Users can belong to multiple Teams and switch between them, with all data and permissions updating accordingly.

 **Key Interaction Paradigms:**
 * **Conversational AI Interaction:** A primary method for initiating tasks and making requests will be through a natural language chat interface with the Orchestrator AI, designed for "easy button" simplicity and complex task delegation.